simonmichael/hledger/hledger-web/hledger-web.m4.md

 as shown in the synopsis above.

 `--serve`
-: serve and log requests, don't browse or auto-exit
+: serve and log requests, don't browse or auto-exit after timeout

 `--serve-api`
 : like --serve, but serve only the JSON web API, without the server-side web UI